Goblins Gate

 Goblins Gate, or Goblin Gates, is a narrow gorge, about 20 ft across, on the Elwha River in the U.S. state of Washington.
 It is located in Olympic National Park where the Elwha River enters Rica Canyon, 8.9 km east-southeast of Olympic Hot Springs.

 Toponymist Smitty Parratt described Goblins Gate: "...the Elwha River swerves at a severe right angle and tumbles into an extremely narrow cliffside opening.
 Resembling two large gates such as might have been found on a medieval castle, the rock portals appear to reach out and suck the waters of the Elwha into their grasp, only to send them plummeting down a precipitous canyon in a headlong rush to sea level."

 History

-Golblins Gate was given its name by members of the 1889–90 Seattle Press Expedition.
+Goblins Gate was given its name by members of the 1889–90 Seattle Press Expedition.
 Charles Barnes, one of the expedition's members, described Goblins Gate as "...like the throat of a monster, silently sucking away the water."
 And as a resembling "multitude of faces...with tortured expressions."

 The chasm of Goblins Gate has been bridged twice.
 The first bridge was washed away during a flood event around the turn of the 20th century.
 The second eventually became a decaying hazard and was removed in 1935.